Cheers! St. Patrick's Day specials abound at suburban bars and restaurants

 Mickey Finn's Brewery

 345 N. Milwaukee Ave., Libertyville, (847) 362-6688, mickeyfinnsbrewery.com/.
-The fun starts this weekend with bands playing Irish music Saturday and Sunday, March 12-13, along with a performance by the McNulty Irish Dancers at 1:30 p.m.
-Sunday.
-Don't miss the Irish food and drink specials running now through March 20.
 On St. Patrick's Day, doors will open at 7 a.m. for the 17th annual WIIL Rock Tom & Stino Shamrock & Roll Morning Show.
 There will be a free Irish brunch from 7-11 a.m., plus bands playing Irish music throughout the day and night.
+Don't miss the Irish food and drink specials running now through March 20.

 Oaken Bistro + Bar